isomerpages/moe-sls/_teacher-user-guide/Author/Use Authoring Copilot to create New Activities & Components (New).md

 <img alt="Use Authoring Copilot to create New Activities &amp; Components" style="width: 100%;" src="/images/2Teacher/AU_ACP_Component1.png">
 </li>
 <li>
 If you have used Authoring Copilot to create the Section/ Activity, the Section/ Activity Title and Section/ Activity Notes would have been pre-populated.
 If you did not use Authoring Copilot to create the Section, you can add the Section/ Activity Title and Section/ Activity Notes.
-Add curricular considerations, which can be found in subject-specific <a target="_blank" href="https://www.opal2.moe.edu.sg/csl/s/epedagogy/wiki/page/view?title=%5BSection+1.3%5D+e-Pedagogy+in+subject+discipline">Teaching and Learning Guides</a>.&nbsp;&nbsp;
+Add curricular considerations, which can be found in subject-specific <a target="_blank" href="https://www.opal2.moe.edu.sg/csl/s/epedagogy/wiki/page/view?title=%5BSection+1.3%5D+e-Pedagogy+in+subject+discipline">Teaching and Learning Guides</a> (requires OPAL login).&nbsp;&nbsp;

 Section/ Activity Notes will help guide the Authoring Copilot in the generation of the Activities in the Section / Components in the Activities.
 <img alt="Use Authoring Copilot to create New Activities &amp; Components" style="width: 100%;" src="/images/2Teacher/AU_ACP_Component2.png">